nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The class `HelpWindow` is responsible for displaying the Help Window.
-It is shown when the user either uses the keyboard shortcut, `F1`, or clicks on `Help` located on the top left in the Menu Bar.
+It is shown when the user either uses the keyboard shortcut, `F1`, or clicks on `Help` located on the top left in the Menu Bar, or types in `help` in the command box.
 It is facilitated by `HelpWindow.fxml` and `HelpWindow.css`.
 The `.fxml` file is responsible for the layout of the various components in this window, and the `.css` file adds a style and enhances the overall UI.